kiranFullStack/Firebase-Auth-React-Tutorial/README.md

 3. Click on the gear icon and go to "Project settings".
 Add a web app and copy the `firebaseConfig` to `src/firebase/firebase.js`
 4. `npm install; npm start` and check out the links below!

+Want to get learn how to verify `idToken`s on the backend?
+See this repo for Node + Express: https://github.com/taimoorgit/Firebase-Auth-Node-Tutorial

 ## Related links

 Note that for doing Github, Facebook, etc. you need to create a Github and Facebook application, and you can save the credential if you want to access the Github or FB API.